McMaster-Baby-Lab/handbook/pages/Research/researchAdv/eyetracker/eyetracker.md

 - Check the distance, ideally between **500 to 700 mm**
 - Ensure there is a stable detection of the target sticker and both eyes (i.e., no flicking)
 - The participant's head should be at the centre of the tracking area
+- Check the volumes on the speaker to ensure it is not too loud or quiet.

 ### Calibration